-Easter is approaching quickly!
-The long weekend provides an occasion to relax and appreciate family.
-So in honor of the occasion, HomeExchange takes you around the world to discover a variety of Easter festivities.
-To find accommodation in each destination, click on the links below to browse HomeExchange’s offerings.
+Easter weekend provides an occasion to relax and appreciate family, and is a good chance to travel as well.
+HomeExchange takes you around the world to discover a variety of Easter festivities.
+To find accommodation in each destination, click on the links below to browse homes available for house swap.

 Our Top Picks for Easter Weekend